jadenguyen7/synoptic-project-quiz-manager/README.md

 ```
 In the terminal run `node db` to check that it has connected to the database.

-On MySQL Workbench, click on the database icon - “Create a new schema” at the top and make the schema name `quiz-manager`.
+On MySQL Workbench, click on the database icon - “Create a new schema” at the top and make the schema name `quizmanager`.

 ### Add quiz data
 In the IDE terminal log into mysql using the command: `mysql -u root -p` and type in your mysql password.

-Then run the script in `appScripts.sql`.
+Then run the script in `appScripts.sql` following the steps.

 Once this is complete exit the database with `\q`.